| WHY

 Gus Cothran, of Texas A & M, participated in a study

-difference between pace and trot at the molecular level.
+between pace and trot at the molecular level.
+This was the

-The tests were looking simply for the difference between
+not examined.
+The tests were looking simply for the difference

-pace and trot.
-The results show there is as
+between pace and trot.
+The results show there is as much

-much difference between pace and trot as there would be
+difference between pace and trot as there would be between

 difference.